2-tunaroll/UoA_RE_RASSOR_2024/README.md

 1. The data being published over a topic can be examined by running `ros2 topic echo <topic_name>`
 2. To conduct further testing and make changes to individual components of the system, the relevant systemd services need to be stopped first.
 To stop a service: `systemctl stop <servicename>`
 3. Use the testing spreadsheet provided in the final report to test against the expected behaviour for the different parts of the system.
-4. Once the system is ready to run as normal, ensure the relevant packages are rebuilt if changes are made: Run `colcon build --packages-select <package\_name>` from the root ROS workspace directory.
-Then restart the relevant services, and confirm they are enabled for the next time the robot starts up: `systemctl is-enabled <servicename>`
+4. Once the system is ready to run as normal, ensure the relevant packages are rebuilt if changes are made: Run `colcon build --packages-select <package-name>` from the root ROS workspace directory.
+Then restart the relevant services, and confirm they are enabled for the next time the robot starts up: `systemctl is-enabled <service-name>`

 ## Recommended Future Work
 This implementation provides a baseline for the recommended future work of the project, with the modular architecture and use of ROS 2 enabling extensibility of the existing codebase.
 Next steps include implementation of autonomous driving and tooling functionality and simultaneous localization and mapping (SLAM).
 Integration of the system with a digital simulation tool like [Gazebo](https://gazebosim.org/home) is also recommended to help with this.
 Implementing a control interface through the DroneDeploy dashboard is also recommended, to allow multiple methods of user control.
 Consult the final report for further information.